JavierLaz/PracticalworkII/README.md

 # PracticalworkII
-A repository of a webpage explaining my experience in the double degree of computer science and mathematics in the UFV, with focus on fundamentals of computer engineering and a topic of my choice.
+A website repository where there are pages explaining:the practical work II,my experience in the double degree of computer science and mathematics in the UFV, with focus on fundamentals of computer engineering , some facts about myself, and a roadmap to start learning machine learning, and a webpage connecting to other classmates' practical work II.

+The project is structured in three levels, the root folder with the README.md and .gitignore files, the docs which has the public, images and CSS folders, and the index.html file.
+The final level's public folder, has the rest of the webpages:about, net, fund, degree, topic,contact .The CSS folder contains the css file commong to all the website and the images folder has the images used throughout the repository.

+The practical work II was developed in visual studio code with the Live Preview extension to help in the development of the webpage, although it sometimes caused  problems.